samyadeepbasu/home/_pages/about.md

   > We propose a new comprehensive benchmark for evaluating diffusion based editing methods!

 4. [On Surgical Finetuning for Language Encoders](https://samyadeepbasu.github.io)
+   > Method to surgically finetune language encoders with a subset of layers to perform close to full-finetuning!
    **EMNLP 2023**

 5. [Strong Baselines for Parameter-Efficient Few-Shot Fine-Tuning](https://arxiv.org/abs/2304.01917)